Pragmatic Theories Enhance Understanding of Implied Meanings in LLMs: Conclusion

 \section{Conclusion}

-In this paper, we proposed an instance-agnostic in-context learning method for pragmatic reasoning tasks by incorporating an overview of linguistic pragmatic theories into the model's prompt.
+In this paper, we proposed an instance-agnostic method for pragmatic reasoning tasks by incorporating an overview of linguistic pragmatic theories into the model's prompt.
 Experimental results demonstrated that the proposed methods improve performance on pragmatic reasoning tasks without providing instance-dependent information to the model in a top-down manner.
-GPT-4o, in particular, achieved a score that surpassed human performance on the experimental task when using the proposed methods.

-As a direction for future work, It is desirable to develop pragmatic reasoning tasks that require consideration of richer and more extended contexts, followed by experiments using such tasks.
+As a direction for future work, it is desirable to develop pragmatic reasoning tasks that require consideration of richer and more extended contexts, followed by experiments using such tasks.
 A limitation in PRAGMEGA and other previous studies is that the instances they handle often lack sufficient complexity compared to real-world pragmatic phenomena, or the contextual information relevant to interpretation is insufficiently rich.
 To address these issues, creating datasets that incorporate more complex and contextually rich pragmatic phenomena, along with tasks utilizing these datasets, is necessary for a more precise analysis of model capabilities and limitations.
-The dataset used in \cite{shisen-etal-2024-large}, which is based on a Chinese sitcom, represents a promising approach to addressing these challenges.
+The dataset used in \cite{shisen2024-do-large-language-models-chinese-sitcom}, which is based on a Chinese sitcom, represents a promising approach to addressing these challenges.
 Focusing on this direction and developing more comprehensive datasets and benchmarks will contribute significantly to the further advancement of this research field.

-It is also important to verify whether we can obtain similar results with datasets in languages other than English.
-Since the incorporation and degree of pragmatic meaning in language use vary across languages \cite{baumgarten-2022-contrastive-pragmatics}, assessing the consistency of our method's effectiveness across diverse languages would be valuable.

 Finally, exploring the approach of applying discussions from specific domains as prompt templates, as we have done in other domains and tasks, would contribute to optimizing model performance strategies and exploring the nature of the tasks themselves in those use cases.
-Even beyond other domains, we believe it would be an interesting direction to investigate how our prompt template using pragmatic theory affects model performance in more general tasks such as dialogue and intention estimation.